stolostron/rhacm-docs/manage_cluster/rel_img_conn.md

    ```
    oc apply -k subscription/
+   oc delete -f subscription/subscription-fast.yaml
+   oc apply -f subscription/subscription-stable.yaml
    ```

    After running this command, the list of available stable release images updates with the currently available images in about one minute.

-6. By default, only the stable images are listed with the commands in step 5.
-To synchronize and display the fast release images and the stable images, enter the following command:
+6. To synchronize and display the fast release images and the stable images, enter the following command:

    ```
    make subscribe-fast